In our study of James chapter five, we look at the difference between hope in God and hope in things of this world.

 James now turns to the Christians to give them encouragement.
 We must remember that, at this time, most of the Christians were from the very poor class and so they would have seen the rich people (most of which did not know Jesus) prospering while they were not.
 It is easy to start grumbling against God (just like the Israelites did in Malachi 3) but James is reminding them and us to be patient.
 He uses the example of a farmer who has to wait for the proper season of harvest.
 You don't plant a seed in the ground and then get mad because you don't have a plant with vegetables on it the next day.

-Don't grumble against each other, brothers, or you will be judged.
-The Judge is standing at the door!
+Don't grumble against one another, brothers, so that you won't come under condemnation - look! the Judge is standing at the door!

 James urges us to get along as brothers and sisters and warns that we will be judged for fighting and complaining.
 It seems that many Christians spend more time complaining about other Christians than they do talking to the lost.
 James reminds us that, as Christians, we have more important things to do than complaining.

-Brothers, as an example of patience in the face of suffering, take the prophets who spoke in the name of the Lord.
+As an example of suffering mistreatment and being patient, brothers, take the prophets who spoke in the name of ADONAI.

 James reminds us of the Old Testament prophets.
 Most of them delivered a message from God that was not immediately accepted and some delivered a message that was never accepted.
 They demonstrated patience in spite of ridicule and persecution as they waited for the words of God to come to pass.
 We can be encouraged by the fact that God's words will happen but it may not be as fast as we desire.